Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 Example 2, if the board has UEFI, and Windows 8 installed, it is safe to assume that the CMS mode is disabled and the partition style is GPT.
 Knowing this, a bootloader for a UEFI system should be used.

 > The NT bootloader is located on a `100MB "System Reserved"` partition.
-This cannot be erased even with a diferent bootloader because other bootloaders cannot directly start the OS.
+This cannot be erased even with a different bootloader because other bootloaders cannot directly start the OS.
 They have to chainload with the NT bootloader in order to start Windows.

 [Also keep in mind that there are limitations between the two.](https://wiki.archlinux.org/index.php/Windows_and_Arch_Dual_Boot#Bootloader_UEFI_vs_BIOS_limitations)